 THE ENTERTAINER screens at selected cinemas 17-21 November.
 Performances at the Garrick Theatre in London closed on November 12 .

-Darling Harbour Imax Cinema (still currently closed during 2017-2018-2019-2020 for complete demolition and then re-construction and full conversion into two IMAX cinema screens) CITY OF SYDNEY area, located at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 with one screen, located on the waterfront in the heart of Sydney’s Darling Harbour.
-The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), Sydney used to have the world’s largest IMAX screen which was eight storeys high and measured 35.7 m x 29.7 m (117.1 ft x 97.4 ft) and offered a vertigo inspiring experience, plus this was also the world’s largest cinema screen.
-(Venue Seating Capacity = 540) https://www.imax.com.au/
+Darling Harbour IMAX Cinema Sydney (YES still currently closed from September 2016 and remains closed during 2017-2018-2019-2020-2021 for complete demolition and then re-construction and finally re-opening during the year 2021 – with the actual completion of the long-awaited new building with one brand new IMAX MOVIE THEATRE cinema screen) CITY OF SYDNEY area, located at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 located on the waterfront in the heart of Sydney’s Darling Harbour.
+In 2021 offering the very latest IMAX Laser projection equipment, plus the very latest Twelve Channel Sound System superbly providing unparalleled sound and clarity.
+The brand new IMAX Cinema Sydney will be housed alongside the 25-storey brand new six star W Hotel, (420-room and suite luxury hotel) including 20,000 square metres of new restaurants and new retail.
+The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), fortunately later in 2021 Sydney will again have the world’s largest IMAX screen which will again be eight storey high and measuring a huge 35.7 m x 29.7 m (117.1 ft x 97.4 ft) wonderfully delivering a vertigo inspiring experience, plus this will still be the world’s largest cinema screen.
+(Venue Seating Capacity = was 540 and will be 430 seats ) https://www.imax.com.au/